tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Signature Algorithms

 The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms may be used in digital signatures.

-Clients which offer one or more cipher suites which use certificate authentication (i.e., any non-PSK cipher suite) MUST send the "signature_algorithms" extension.
-If this extension is not provided and no alternative cipher suite is available, the server MUST close the connection with a fatal "missing_extension" alert.
+If a server is authenticating via a certificate and the client has not sent a "signature_algorithms" extension then the server MUST the server MUST close the connection with a fatal "missing_extension" alert.
 (see {{mti-extensions}})

-The "extension_data" field of this extension contains a "supported_signature_algorithms" value:
+The "extension_data" field of this extension contains a "supported_signature_algorithms"
+value:

 %%% Signature Algorithm Extension